-- 2.1 National planning policy is giving increasing emphasis and weight to addressing sustainability, carbon reductions, climate change and waste reduction.
-The National Planning Policy Framework (NPPF)2 states that the planning system plays an important environmental role by helping to use natural resources prudently, minimising waste and pollution and mitigating and adapting to climate change through moving to a low carbon economy. - 2.2 Paragraphs 148 to 165 detail measures that local planning authorities should take to support a move to a low carbon future.
-These include planning for new development in locations and ways which reduce greenhouse gas emissions and actively supporting energy efficiency improvements to existing buildings.
-In determining planning applications, local planning authorities should expect new development to: - comply with adopted Local Plan policies on local requirements for decentralised energy supply unless it can be demonstrated by the applicant, having regard to the type of development involved and its design, that this is not feasible or viable; and - take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption. - 2.3 To help increase the use and supply of renewable and low carbon energy, local planning authorities should have a positive strategy to promote energy from renewable and low carbon sources.
-Policies should be designed to maximise renewable and low carbon energy development, while ensuring that adverse impacts (including visual impacts) are addressed satisfactorily. - 2.4 When determining planning applications, local planning authorities should not require applicants for energy development to demonstrate the overall need for renewable or low carbon energy.
-Local planning authorities should approve applications where impacts are or can be made acceptable. - 2.5 National planning policy reflects the Climate Change Act 20083 which sets legally binding reduction targets for greenhouse gas emissions (at least 34% by 2020 and at least 80% by 2050).
+5National Planning Policy Framework, Ministry of Housing, Communities and Local Government (February 2019).

+- take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption. - 2.6 To help increase the use and supply of renewable and low carbon energy, local planning authorities should have a positive strategy to promote energy from renewable and low carbon sources.
+Policies should be designed to maximise renewable and low carbon energy development, while ensuring that adverse impacts (including visual impacts) are addressed satisfactorily. - 2.7 When determining planning applications, local planning authorities should not require applicants for energy development to demonstrate the overall need for renewable or low carbon energy.
+Local planning authorities should approve applications where impacts are or can be made acceptable. - 2.8 National planning policy reflects the Climate Change Act 20086 which sets legally binding reduction targets for greenhouse gas emissions (at least 34% by 2020 and at least 80% by 2050).
+The Climate Change Act 2008 (2050 Target Amendment) Order 2019 subsequently committed the UK to a reduction of 100% by 2050.